pact-foundation/pact-jvm/pact-jvm-server/README.md

     $ gradle :pact-jvm-server_2.10:installApp

-This will create an app bundle in `build/install`.
+This will create an app bundle in `build/2.10/install/pact-jvm-server_2.10`.
 You can then execute it with:

     $ java -jar pact-jvm-server/build/2.10/install/pact-jvm-server_2.10/lib/pact-jvm-server_2.10-2.0.4.jar

+or with the generated bundle script file:

+    $ pact-jvm-server/build/2.10/install/pact-jvm-server_2.10/bin/pact-jvm-server_2.10

 By default will run on port `29999` but a port number can be optionally supplied.